hpfem/hermes/doc/src/about-hermes.rst

    :figclass: align-center
    :alt: Agros snapshot.

-Hermes is loaded with modern finite element technology and its user base is growing fast.
+Hermes is loaded with modern finite element technology.
 We hope that you will enjoy the software and that you will find this documentation useful.
 In any case please let us know if you find mistakes or if you can suggest improvements to this documentation or to Hermes itself.
-Anyone who contributes with at least one patch becomes automatically a `co-author <http://git.hpfem.org/hermes.git/blob/HEAD:/AUTHORS>`_ of the code.

 Free use of this software is granted under the terms of the GNU Lesser General Public License (LGPL).
 For details see the files `COPYING` and `COPYING.LESSER`.